shawn-nyk/tp/docs/DeveloperGuide.md

 ![CommandClassDiagram](images/CommandClassDiagram.png)

-Figure xx. `ABCCommand` refers to a command dependent on type while `XYZCommand` refers to a command indepedent of type

 #### Design considerations

 ##### Aspect: Whether `ABCCommand` should be abstract and split into 4 other `ABCItemCommand` or handle the 4 `Item` types on its own